CodingGagan/markdown_test/apis/governance-apis/cost-events-audit-api.md

 ## Estimated cost impact

-Cost implications of cluster events are handled by passing the Kubernetes spec inferred from the change event to the Kubecost [Predict API](spec-cost-prediction-api.md).
+Cost implications of cluster events are handled by passing the Kubernetes spec inferred from the change event to the nOps [Predict API](spec-cost-prediction-api.md).

 ## Current limitations

 * The Cost Events Audit API can return up to 1000 of the most recent cluster events.
 There is no time expiration limit on the events.
-* Events returned by the Cost Events Audit API are currently not persisted between Kubecost pod restarts.
+* Events returned by the Cost Events Audit API are currently not persisted between nOps pod restarts.
 * The Cost Events Audit API does not track events for clusters _other_ than the local/primary cluster.